 Attempting to bring about changes in public health policy, seeking to take charge of the management of an epidemic, formulating new rights for an excluded population, and denouncing the violence of war in the hope of influencing the way a conflict is conducted are all actions revealing an ambition to manage a population in addition, competition, or parallel with the authorities.
 What makes it possible to imagine an agreement between MSF and these authorities is their shared interest in the way a population is governed.
-Thus, "non-governmental policy [does not contest] the legitimacy claimed by those in government [...], nor the interests they serve, but the modalities and effects of their management".

-What happens when this shared interest disappears?
-When the Taliban, routed by the international forces in 2001, or the Afghan warlords, marginalised in a state reconstruction process, no longer seek to govern a population or a territory, but rather to wreak terror and havoc?
+Thus, "non-governmental policy [does not contest] the legitimacy claimed by those in government [...], nor the interests they serve, but the modalities and effects of their management".16 lords, marginalised in a state reconstruction process, no longer seek to govern a population or a territory, but rather to wreak terror and havoc?
 When, in this new strategy, are humanitarians more useful to them dead than alive?
 When the Ethiopian government confines MSF to the edges of a war that it is waging against the Ogaden National Liberation Front so that it can conduct its reprisals against the population behind closed doors?
 When the Sri Lankan government turns a deaf ear to dialogue because it has decided on a military solution for ridding itself of the Liberation Tigers of Tamil Eelam, mercilessly crushing the fighters and sacrificing the 30,000 or so people being used as human shields by the rebellion against the army's offensive?
-In the kind of extreme situation seen in Sri Lanka, should we replace direct action with a "strategy of roundly criticizing institutions" or abdicate and wait for the order of all-out war to be replaced by one in which humanitarian aid can play its part?
+In the kind of extreme situation seen in Sri Lanka, should we replace direct action with a "strategy of roundly criticizing institutions"17 or abdicate and wait for the order of all-out war to be replaced by one in which humanitarian aid can play its part?